OpenTenBase/OpenTenBase/README.md

 ====== Installation completed successfully  ======
 ```
-* When you see the words' Installation completed successfully ', it means that the installation has been completed.
+* When you see the words 'Installation completed successfully', it means that the installation has been completed.
 Enjoy your opentenbase journey to the fullest.
 * You can check the status of the instance
 ```
-[opentenbase@VM-16-49-tencentos opentenbase_ctl]$ ./opentenbase_ctl status -c opentenbase_config.ini
+[opentenbase@VM-16-49-tencentos opentenbase_ctl]$ ./opentenbase_bin_v5.0/bin/opentenbase_ctl status -c opentenbase_config.ini

 ------------- Instance status -----------
 Instance name: test_cluster01